curl/everything-curl/protocols/network.md

 connection can then be used to exchange data.
 This exchange is done using a "protocol", as discussed in the following chapter.

-Traditionally, what we call a *download* is when data is transferred from a server to a client; conversely, an *upload* is when data is transferred from the client to the server.
+Traditionally, a *download* is when data is transferred from a server to a client; conversely, an *upload* is when data is sent from the client to the server.
 The client is "down here"; the server is "up there".

 ## Disconnect